Angelica glauca

-Angelica glauca, the smooth angelica, is a species of flowering plant in the family Apiaceae.
+Angelica glauca, also known as Himalayan angelica, is a species of flowering plant in the family Apiaceae.
 It is found from eastern Afghanistan through the western Himalayas to western Tibet.
-Collecting in the wild for its essential oil has driven this species to Endangered status.
+It is noted for its medicinal and aromatic properties.
+A. glauca grows mainly in high-altitude areas and is cultivated for its value in traditional medicine, especially its roots and essential oil.
+Collecting in the wild for its essential oil has driven this species to endangered status.